“To learn who rules over you, simply find out who you are not allowed to criticize.” -Voltaire

 Nearly all threats we receive originate from providers that are dissatisfied with a rating in a review, content of a review, and/or third-party user comments posted to the reviews.
 Threatening us, even once, in any form may be noted in your review and may affect your rating.
 If we prevail in an action brought by you, we will publicize it.

 Case law is on our side in nearly all respects but we are primarily protected from frivolous litigation losses on four fronts: The First Amendment of the United States of America, the Lanham Act, Fair Use and Nominative Fair Use, and Section 230 of the Communications Decency Act.
 Before threatening or bringing legal action, we advise familiarizing yourself with the laws and precedents which protect online publishers.

 Our Provider Fairness Programs

 We understand that there are two sides to every story.
-Instead of threatening us with litigation, try working with CPO to help you resolve your complaints, or even add your own commentary to our reviews.
+Instead of threatening us with litigation, try working with CPO to help you resolve your complaints.
 See this page for more details.

 Below are the legal actions brought against CPO.
 We have refrained from listing each company that has informally threatened us; however, we often note such actions in their reviews.

 - Elitepay Global et al v.
 Cardpaymentoptions.com et al (2:14-cv-02590) – Dismissed due to deficiencies in Elitepay Global’s case filing.

 - International Payment Services, LLC v.
 Cardpaymentoptions.com, Inc. et al (2:14-cv-02604) – Round 1, International Payment Services attempts to sue CPO for Trademark Infringement.
 The court awards Summary Judgment in favor of CPO striking down most of IPS’s claims with prejudice.